drregg6/reddit-clone-2/README.md

-# Title
+# Reddit-Clone-2
-> A quick blurb of the purpose of this app.
-Who was it built by, who was it built for, why was it built, and what does it use?
+> Recreating a less polished version of Reddit using React and Redux as the client side and Firebase Firestore for the backend.
+Bulma is used to style the pages.

 ## Table of contents
 * [General info](#general-info)